home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 2. [Supported Z-Wave dongle](/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules).
 The Z-Wave controller dongle should be connected to the same host as where the Z-Wave JS server is running.
 In the configuration for the Z-Wave server you need to provide the path to this stick.
 It's recommended to use the `/dev/serial-by-id/yourdevice` version of the path to your stick, to make sure the path doesn't change over reboots.
 The most common known path is `/dev/serial/by-id/usb-0658_0200-if00`.

 3. A **network key** used in order to connect securely to compatible devices.
-It is recommended that a network key is configured as security enabled devices may not function correctly if they are not added securely.
+The network key consists of 32 hexadecimal characters, for example `2232666D100F795E5BB17F0A1BB7A146` It is recommended that a network key is configured as security enabled devices may not function correctly if they are not added securely.
 You must provide this network key in the configuration part of the Z-Wave JS Server.
-For new installations, a default key will be auto generated for you.
+For new installations, a unique default key will be auto generated for you.
+TIP: You could use a site like random.org to create your own random network key.
+Make sure that you keep a backup of thise key on a safe place (like backups) because you need to enter the same key if you decide to ever reinstall the Z-Wave JS Server.

 4. The Z-Wave JS integration in Home Assistant.
 This integration connects to the Z-Wave JS Server to retrieve the info from your Z-Wave network and turns it into Home Assistant devices and entities.